basedrhys/I2K-Tutorial/2-training.md

 Now that we've loaded our custom dataset, we can get back to setting up our model.

 - If you haven't already, set `Dl4jMlpClassifier` as the `Classifier` and select the `ImageInstanceIterator` as `instance iterator`.
-- In the `ImageInstanceIterator` settings, set the `images location` to the `train/` directory in the Plant Seedlings dataset folder.
+- In the `ImageInstanceIterator` settings, set the `images location` to the `images/` directory in the `plant-seedlings` dataset folder.
 - As we'll be using a larger model than before, your machine may not be able to handle a `batch size` of `64`.
 Set it to `8` for now.
 We'll be using a pretrained model (which has a fixed input size) so the width, height, and number of channels don't need to be set.

     ![Image Instance Iterator](./images/2-training/train-your-own-iii.png)